 4. Perform Daily Operator Checks

 A crane operator must use a daily inspection checklist to ensure the crane is safe prior to operation.
-These checks include pre-start checks, engine start-up checks and safety system checks.
+These checks include pre-start checks, engine start-up checks, and safety system checks.

-- Pre-start checks: Before starting the crane, the operator should check tire condition, oil levels, seat belts, air reservoir and the battery, among other things.
+- Pre-start checks: Before starting the crane, the operator should check tire condition, oil levels, seat belts, air reservoir, and the battery, among other things.

 Additionally, operators will perform a series of hydraulic system checks.
-Please consult your site’s daily operator checklist for a specific list of tasks, usually more than 40 total.
+Please consult your site’s daily operator checklist for a specific list of tasks, usually more than 40 in total.

 5. Avoid or Clear Obstacles During Travel

 Prior to crane travel, it’s essential that a path is planned and cleared of all obstacles.
 Hazards that can’t be moved, like power lines or other permanent features, should be avoided, and the operator should keep a safe distance at all times.
 For instance, regulations require that cranes stay at least 10 feet away from power lines up to 50,000 volts.

 A signal person should always lead the crane during travel, making sure to alert the crane operator to potential hazards and also to warn other site personnel about the crane’s movement.